Poplarville, Mississippi: History

+In 1907, a young lawyer, minister, and farmer from Pearl River County, Theodore Bilbo, was elected to the Mississippi Senate, beginning a long political career that took him twice to the governor's mansion, ending in a 12-year tenure in the U. S. Senate.
+In 1909, two years prior to Bilbo's election to the post of Lieutenant Governor, Pearl River County Agricultural High School was established at Poplarville.
+In 1923, the progressive community opened the first of Mississippi's junior colleges at the Agricultural High School.
+George Tindall wrote in his book "The Emergence of the New South 1913-1945" about Bilbo, "in the four Bilbo years, (which was his first term as Governor) "according to the Federal Commission of Education, Mississippi made more educational progress than any other state."

+Pearl River County continued growing, prosperity followed.
+Its citizens decided that the original county courthouse was inadequate and in 1918, construction of the 2nd courthouse began.
+The $130,000 cost was immense but the building was completed and occupied in June 1920.

+Poplarville is home to Pearl River Community College, Mississippi's first and Community College.

-On August 29, 2005, Hurricane Katrina inflicted damage on Poplarville, with storm's most powerful, unofficially recorded gust of wind reported at Pearl River Community College, at 135 mi/h.
-On September 2, 2005, Ohio Army National Guard arrived in Poplarville to assist with recovery.
-Initial efforts were the security of banks, pharmacies and gas stations as well as initial responses to rural emergencies.
+On August 29, 2005, Hurricane Katrina inflicted damage on Poplarville, with the storm's most powerful, unofficially recorded gust of wind reported at Pearl River Community College, of 135 mi/h.
+On September 2, 2005, Ohio Army National Guard arrived in Poplarville to assist with the recovery.
+Initial efforts were the security of banks, pharmacies and gas stations as well as responses to rural emergencies.
 The unit stayed for three weeks ultimately checking on every family and structure in the county.
-On September 5, 2005, George W. Bush, Laura Bush, and Governor Haley Barbour visited Pearl River Community College in the aftermath of Hurricane Katrina.
+On September 5, 2005, George W. Bush, Laura Bush, and Governor Haley Barbour visited Pearl River Community College to view the aftermath of Hurricane Katrina.

-On March 25, 2014 citizens voted to allow for beer and wine sales.
+Pearl River County is a dry county but municipalities control whether to stay dry or not.
+On March 25, 2014, Poplarville citizens voted to allow for beer and low alcohol percentage wine sales.
 The final vote count was 361 votes for the measure and 149 against.

 Geography

 According to the United States Census Bureau, the city has a total area of 3.9 sqmi, of which, 3.8 sqmi of it is land and 0.04 sqmi of it (0.52%) is water.